 Human activities are already influencing the climate.
-2015-to 2017 saw a high incidence of extreme flood events across the globe.
+2015 saw a high incidence of extreme flood events across the globe, including severe floods in Cumbria and Lancashire in the UK.
 Global average temperatures are already 1°C higher than in pre-industrial times.
 As temperatures rise, so too does the risk of increases in both the frequency and the severity of extreme weather events.

 Transport represents almost a quarter of Europe's greenhouse gas emissions and is the main cause of air pollution in cities.
 The transport sector has not seen the same gradual decline in emissions as other sectors: emissions only started to decrease in 2007 and still remain higher than in 19901 (Figure 1).
+Within this sector, road transport is by far the biggest emitter accounting for more than 70% of all GHG emissions from transport in 2014.